BestTimesToVisit.com Logo

 Airport Taxis

-These are readily available upon arrival at Punta Cana International Airport (PUJ) and are the most convenient way to reach your resort.
-They operate on fixed rates for popular destinations, ensuring no haggling is necessary.
+These are readily available upon arrival at Punta Cana International Airport (PUJ).
+They are the most direct way to reach your resort or accommodation, especially if you have a lot of luggage or are traveling with family.

 Resort Shuttles